 Kosovo president, 9 others indicted on war crimes charges

-PRISTINA, Kosovo (AP) — Kosovo President Hashim Thaci and nine other former separatist fighters were indicted yesterday on a range of crimes against humanity and war crimes charges, including murder, by an international prosecutor probing their actions against ethnic Serbs and others during and after Kosovo's 1998-99 independence war with Serbia.
+PRISTINA, Kosovo (AP)— Kosovo President Hashim Thaci and nine other former separatist fighters were indicted Wednesday on a range of crimes against humanity and war crimes charges, including murder, by an international prosecutor probing their actions against ethnic Serbs and others during and after Kosovo's 1998-99 independence war with Serbia.

 Because of the indictment, Thaci has postponed his trip to Washington, where he was to meet Saturday for talks at the White House with Serbian President Aleksandar Vucic.

-“The president of Kosovo has just informed us that he has cancelled his trip to Washington, DC following the announcement made by the Special Prosecutors Office.
-I respect his decision not to attend the discussions until the legal issues of those allegations are settled,” tweeted Richard Grenell, the US envoy for the Kosovo talks.
+"The President of Kosovo has just informed us that he has canceled his trip to Washington, DC following the announcement made by the Special Prosecutors Office.
+I respect his decision not to attend the discussions until the legal issues of those allegations are settled," tweeted Richard Grenell, the US envoy for the Kosovo talks.

 The talks will still go ahead, with Vucic and Kosovo Prime Minister Avdullah Hoti, he added.